 Check out our #Fresh20 campaign

-Featured city this week: Montreal, Quebec*
+Featured city this week: Regina, SK

 Taking the time to meal plan can help you save money.
-By having an idea for what meals you’ll eat for the week, you’ll be less likely to depend on take-out meals, which can be expensive.
+By having an idea of what meals you’ll eat for the week, you’ll be less likely to depend on take-out meals, which can be expensive.
 If you’re new to meal planning, here’s a few tips to get you started:

 - Write down a few meals you’d like to prepare for the week.
 For recipe inspiration, see our recipes.